Cornwall Collegiate and Vocational School: History

-Today, CCVS is an ethnically diverse school which reflects the changing demographics in the city of Cornwall.
+Today, CCVS is an ethnically diverse school that reflects the changing demographics in the city of Cornwall.
 Due to its long history, CCVS offers many scholarship, bursary and award opportunities that total more than $150,000 for its graduating students.
 Notable among these is the Arthur F. Battista memorial bursary.
 It is awarded to 30 graduates each year, 15 to college bound students and 15 to university bound students.
 The bursary awards the university bound students with $4,000 over two years, and $3,500 to college bound students.

-Currently, CCVS offers Special High Skills Majors in Arts and Culture and Communication and Technology.
-Students can earn a red seal on their diploma if they successfully complete a certain number of credits in these areas of study.